tonight-halfmoon/slv-n-erlang/concurrent/distributed.systems/resa/readme.md

 Server's data model and data structure are kept hidden from client.
 One occasion for example, the record '#res_ds'.
 It is defined in 'interface_server.hrl' and only utilised by module 'resa_server' and the internal data handler, i.e., module 'handler'.

+## Server As a Network of Communicating Processes

+Server is composed of service implementors.
+The server receives messages from client.
+Then, the different business interfaces are implemented by internally defined modules.
+For example, Handler module's process manages the server's data and implements the allocate and free resources.
+Another example, Stats provider which implements the process which is responsible to compute some kind of statistics on the data model.
+Server delegates such requests and these implementors do the job and sends back the relevant message.

 ## Integration Test

 To ensure the communication happens between the client and server, an integration test module is provided.
+In addition, the integration test checks the messages passing between Server's internal processes.

 ## Future Work